john-yohan-park/Valgrind_Catalina/README.md

 Do you love developing C++ applications on your Mac but miss that good old Valgrind to check your program for memory leaks (since there hasn't been a released version of Valgrind supporing High Sierra OS & up)?

-Well look no further because, lo and behold, there's a solution (at least a way around the problem).
+Well look no further because, lo and behold, there is a way.

 ## Overview